xzhang03/NidaqGUI/PCBs/I2C repeater/readme.md

 ## IO ports
 ### Input side
 I2C I0 and I1 are the input side.
 By default (no R1, R2, C1, C2), they are isolated from VDC and everything else.
 They are connected and whatever the voltage from one of these will be passed to the next one.
-Therefore, do not use both I0 and I1 if nanosec i2c voltage is specified at 5V.
+Therefore, do not use both I0 and I1 if they are in different logic voltages (usually when nanosec i2c voltage is specified at 5V).

 ### Output side
 I2C O0, O1, O2 are the output side.
 They are connected and whatever the voltage from one of these will be passed to the others.
 Their logic voltage depends on where the power comes from: V0, V1, or VDC.